Freedom of association—logos, mottos and indicia

 - directly on the clothing, property or equipment

-- on flags, stickers, posters, leaflets or anything else that is affixed to the clothing, property or equipment.
+- on flags, stickers, posters, leaflets or anything else that is attached to the clothing, property or equipment.

-These requirements also apply in circumstances where an employer reimburses employees for the cost of purchasing clothing or personal protective equipment or an allowance is provided by the employer for this purpose.
+These requirements also apply in circumstances where an employer reimburses employees the cost of buying clothing or personal protective equipment or gives an allowance for this purpose.

-Unlike the requirements in the 2013 Code, the display of building association logos, mottos or indicia does not have to be voluminous or large scale.
-The presence of one of these items on equipment supplied by, or for which provision is made, by the employer is a breach of the 2016 Code.
+Unlike the requirements in the 2013 Code, the display of building association logos, mottos or indicia does not have to be large scale.
+The presence of one of these items on equipment supplied by, or for which provision is made for by, the employer is a breach of the 2016 Code.

 This aspect of the 2016 Code also applies when the code covered entity arranges for the supply of equipment.
-For example, where a code covered entity enters into a contract with another entity for crane or scaffolding equipment, under which the second entity will supply such equipment.
+For example, where a code covered entity enters into a contract with another entity for crane or scaffolding equipment, where the second entity would supply the equipment.

 Need more information?

 Contact us directly for more information or advice about your individual circumstances:

 1To learn more about what defines a ‘building industry participant’ and ‘building work’ please refer to the ‘Our jurisdiction’ fact sheet, available at abcc.gov.au/resources.